octavianidevi/GetCleanData/CodeBook.md

 __4. Create Tidy Data__
 The last process is create tidy data using melt.
 This data set contains average of each feature variable for each activity and each subject.
+The method that is used is 'melt' and 'dcast' function.
+After that write the data into UCI_HAR_tidydata.txt file.

 For detail code please find run_analysis.R